-- Theology At least 12 credits of graduate theology plus a course in Hermeneutics - Biblical Studies/Biblical Theology At least 12 credits of graduate Biblical Studies or Biblical Theology (this total must include both NTI and OTI) - Church History At least 8 credits of graduate Church History (including both Baptist History and Evangelicalism/Fundamentalism). - Practical Theology At least 6 credits of graduate Practical Theology (note that M.Min. credits can only apply toward practical theology requirements).

-Biblical Language - At least one year of basic grammar in a biblical language, either at the undergraduate or graduate level.
-The applicant may substitute successful completion of the Central Seminary entrance examination on a biblical language.
+- Theology At least 12 credits of graduate theology plus a course in Hermeneutics - Biblical Studies/Biblical Theology At least 12 credits of graduate Biblical Studies or Biblical Theology (this total must include both NTI and OTI) - Church History At least 8 credits of graduate Church History (including both Baptist History and Evangelicalism/Fundamentalism). - Practical Theology At least 6 credits of graduate Practical Theology (M.Min. credits can only apply toward practical theology requirements) or Biblical Counseling (if pursuing the biblical counseling concentration). - Biblical Language At least one year of basic grammar in a biblical language, either at the undergraduate or graduate level; NT 505 / OT 505 Introduction to Biblical Languages (3 credit course); or successful completion of the Central Seminary entrance examination on a biblical language.

-Category Two: Master's degree + 10 years of experience
+Category Two: Master's degree + 5 years of experience or logged at least 170 hours of biblical counseling